Losses/rune/README.md

 **Rune is not a free pint of beer.** To use it legally, you should purchase a license.
 The price basement is $10 across all platforms, though it may vary due to store policies and regional differences.

-We offer a WinRAR-style trial mechanism, allowing you to try the software indefinitely until satisfied.
-Due to its unique design philosophy, we encourage thorough testing before purchase to ensure it suits your needs.
+However, we offer a WinRAR-style trial mechanism, allowing you to try the software indefinitely until satisfied.
+Due to its unique design philosophy, **we encourage thorough testing before purchase to ensure it suits your needs.**

 Please note that we do not accept feature requests from unpaid users.